|The Annual International Berkeley Undergraduate Prize for Architectural Design Excellence

 The first year of the Prize (1998-99) was a design competition limited to undergraduate students in two venerable San Francisco Bay Area colleges: CED in Berkeley (opened 1959, with antecedents to 1905); and the Architecture Division of the, then, California College of Art and Crafts in San Francisco (opened in 1984, with antecedents to 1907).
 Ray thought that it would be valuable to foster a sister relationship with another school of architecture that because of its close proximity would allow for the interchange of students and faculty.
 To initiate this potential relationship, the Berkeley Prize was started.
 The competition topic was the Architect Meets the Nursing Home.

 The following year, 2000, saw the closure of the CED for renovations making it difficult if not impossible to host an on-site design competition.
 Scott Refsland and Alonzo Addison, two U.C.
 Berkeley researchers, approached Ray and said that they were really interested in exploring the potential of an international architecture research website.
-Their question to him was, “Why don't you take the BERKELEY PRIZE onto a website and do it digitally and make it a written competition?”
-This was the first Essay Competition and it was open to eight schools of architecture throughout the U.S.A.
-The PRIZE asked students to respond to the question, "What role can architecture play as a socially responsive endeavor in the future."
+Their question to him was, “Why don't you take the Berkeley Prize digital and make it a written competition?”
+This was the first Essay Competition and, as an experiment, it was open to eight schools of architecture throughout the U.S.A.
+The Prize asked students to respond to the question, "What role can architecture play as a socially responsive endeavor in the future.
 Each year thereafter, a new topic was announced and a new Question posed.

 Each year, the competition expanded its global reach.
 In partial recognition of this interest, in 2004 all Essay semifinalists were offered the additional opportunity to compete for a Travel Fellowship, a competition which continues to this day.
 (Not offered in 2020 or 2021 due to the global pandemic.
-A Community Service Fellowship has been substituted for 2021.)
+A Community Service Fellowship was substituted for both years.)
 A shorter-lived competition, the Architectural Design Competition was held between 2008-2011.
 In 2013, a two-year experimental Teaching Fellowship was also launched.